bradleyboehmke/bradleyboehmke/consulting.md

 -->
 </STYLE>

 Is your organization looking to advance its analytic capabilities?
-I provide consulting services ranging from offering training opportunities for your analysts to providing deployed machine learning applications.
+I provide consulting services ranging from 1-2 day training sessions for your analysts to developing and deploying machine learning applications.
+If you are interested in collaborating please contact me (<a href="mailto:bradleyboehmke@gmail.com" target="_blank" style="color:#515151;"><i class="fa fa-envelope" style="font-size:1em"></i>).
 Recent clients include:

 <div style="width: 100%;">